What is Corporate Culture?

 Wikipedia defines corporate culture as:

 Organizational culture is the collective behavior of humans who are part of an organization and the meanings that the people attach to their actions.
-Culture includes the organization values, visions, norms, working language, systems, symbols, beliefs and habits.
+Culture includes the organization values, visions, norms, working language, systems, symbols, beliefs, and habits.
 It is also the pattern of such collective behaviors and assumptions that are taught to new organizational members as a way of perceiving, and even thinking and feeling.
 Organizational culture affects the way people and groups interact with each other, with clients, and with stakeholders.
 Wikipedia

 Build a strong corporate culture

-Corporate Culture – Two really good examples
+Corporate Culture – Two excellent examples

 Netflix culture description